ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 module('Integration | Component | products/product/details', function (hooks) {});
 ```

-We conclude that `getModuleName()`, which worked for acceptance tests, failed to work for integration tests.
+We can conclude that `getModuleName()`, which worked for acceptance tests, failed to for integration tests.
 This illustrates why we want to avoid premature abstractions (e.g. by extracting utility functions early).

-The good news is, `getModuleName()` did get us quite far with implementing `rename-integration-tests`.
+The good news is, `getModuleName()` got us quite far with implementing `rename-integration-tests`.
 We just need to figure out how to update the function.

 ## Correct overshoots

-We say that an [iterative method](https://en.wikipedia.org/wiki/Iterative_method) has "overshot," if an iteration (another word for step) let us reach close to the solution, but a bit too far.
-An overshoot occurred when we blindly copy-pasted `getModuleName()` from `rename-acceptance-tests`.
+We say that an [iterative method](https://en.wikipedia.org/wiki/Iterative_method) has "overshot," if an iteration (another word for step) helped us reach somewhere close to the solution, but made us go a bit too far.
+An overshoot occurred when we copy-pasted `getModuleName()` from `rename-acceptance-tests`.

 ```ts
 function getModuleName(filePath: string): string {